 Stay tuned for upcoming announcements and registration links for our monthly programs!

-This event has been structured with the intent that it complies with Congressional and Executive Branch ethics rules regarding Widely Attended Events and Gatherings.
+These events have been structured with the intent that they comply with Congressional and Executive Branch ethics rules regarding Widely Attended Events and Gatherings.

-Please reach out to email@example.com if you have any questions or comments about the organization.
+Please reach out to email@example.com if you have any questions or comments about the events, membership, or the organization.